stdlib-examples/project-slack-clear-channel-messages/README.md

 The Slack app itself will run on [Standard Library](https://stdlib.com), a free-to-use API and workflow hosting platform, **powered by Node.js**, that will use this repository as its project structure.
+Standard Library will automatically handle Slack API authentication / webhook signing and more for you, so you can focus on just writing and modifying logic.

 We recommend installing this app primarily in development workspaces - please don't give your entire production workspace the ability to destroy